yugr/Lalambda/21/practice.md

 # Delayed fails

-Our checker returns `NULL` on first `malloc` call so it can only identify the failure at first `malloc` call.
+Our checker returns `NULL` on first `malloc` call so it can only identify issues with the first allocation.
 Let's add a knob to insert `NULL` at arbitrary place.

 Usually the easiest way to control instrumenting